claytongearhart/squid/docs/progressLog.md

 ## 2022-1-6
 I decided to write an interpreter instead of a compiler for the sake of simplicity, I'll go more into detail once I have time.

+## 2022-1-13
+I've been working a lot on just little thing that I've ignored, like random seg faults and little things like that.
+I added support for the boolean operator `==` but my `solver` function will only return double values.
+I've been brainstorming some solutions, orginally I thought of just returning a `std::variant` because it's simple, and I know how to use it well.
+However I would need to rewrite a lot of code just for a temporary solution.
+So now I'm planning on making a whole `class` (maybe i'll just use a `struct`) that contains type info, value, anything I decide to add later.
+Which is why I want to use a class.
+The only difficult part I have left is to implement user-defined functions.
+This shouldn't be too hard though because I've been nibbling away at it by doing things such as adding pre-defined function to give me insight on how I should implement user defined functions.